aura tasks

 Field Description

-file: Read lines from a file (one item per line, empty lines filtered)
+file: Read lines from a file (one per line, empty lines filtered)

 shell: Run a command and read lines from stdout